szhang120/automl_CLI/README.md

     source venv/bin/activate
     ```

-2.  **Install dependencies:**
+2.  **Install dependencies and the CLI command:**
+    This command reads the `pyproject.toml` file, installs all required libraries, and creates the `todo` command-line tool within your virtual environment.

     ```bash
-    pip install -r requirements.txt
+    pip install -e .
     ```

 3.  **Initialize the database:**
     This command creates the `tasks.db` file in your project directory with the correct schema.
+You only need to run this once.

     ```bash
-    python3 todo.py init
+    todo init
     ```

 ## Usage

-All commands are run using `python3 todo.py`.
+Once installed, all commands are run using the `todo` executable from your terminal (as long as your virtual environment is active).

 ---